 Keep it concise: If you think you’re going to waffle a bit, keep to one worded answers.
 When you’re asked why, feel free to dive further into your response.
 Just remember to keep things concise.

 Wrap it up: Once the interview is over, you may be asked if you have any questions.
 Asking how you got on can be quite forward, so asking what the next step is would be a softer way to deal with it.

 Say thank you: Manners cost nothing and It will leave the conversation on a friendly note.

 After you’ve completed a telephone interview, make sure to contact your agency to let them know how you think it went.
 This is a great time to mention anything you think you may of tripped up on and anything you’re concerned about.

 Follow It Up: After your telephone call, if you have the contacts details, make sure to email them and thank them for their time.
 They may not have feedback straight away but your name will stick in their mind for that bit longer.

 Wait It Out: We all hate this part.
 However give it some time and take advantage by applying for other roles.

 Get Feedback: So it’s been a week, now what?
 Give them a call.
 It’s perfectly reasonable to chase up feedback.
 Be polite and be respectful, you never know what’s happening on their end that could permit the delay.
 There could be many outcomes from a straight job offer to a follow up interview.
+With this details it will likely be easy to get sexual activity.
 It could be a no – which is okay!
 Try not to be disheartened and make sure to get out of it as much as you can, what reason is there for their decision?
 How could you improve next time?